 Remember only people from the same household can be closer to each other than 2 metres.
 The father of the bride and the best man (to take one example) are unlikely to be from the same household and this will fundamentally alter the format of the marriage ceremony.
 Mourners will want to comfort their close relatives so physical distancing will be challenging.

 The Welsh Government Test, Trace, Protect strategy sets out the approach to tackling coronavirus, testing people with symptoms in the community, tracing those who have come into close contact with people who have tested positive for coronavirus and protecting family, friends and our community by self-isolating.

 All persons entering places of worship should be asked to complete a record of attendance which records their name, contact telephone number and date and time of visit but people cannot be required to do so.
 In the case of access to church halls or churches for permitted community activity and by general visitors, it is a requirement that attendees are recorded before being admitted.
 These records must be handled in accordance with GDPR to protect the individuals’ privacy.
 These records should be kept for 21 days after the event and then destroyed.

 A consent form can be found on the Test, Trace and Protect page

-You should also provide a revised privacy notice and templates can be found on the Test, Trace and Protect page.
+You should also provide a revised privacy notice and templates can also be found on the Test, Trace and Protect page.
 There is a version if you collect this information in advance online rather than ‘at the door’.
-The ‘online’ privacy notice should be made available on your website, and the ‘at the door’ privacy notice should be available for inspection (perhaps on the table where people are completing forms and on the church noticeboard)
+The ‘online’ privacy notice should be made available on your website, and the ‘at the door’ privacy notice should be available for inspection (perhaps on the table where people are completing forms and on the church noticeboard).